 Perform a SWOT analysis

-Business and management consultant Albert Humphrey developed the SWOT analysis framework, now often used in universities and businesses globally.
+Business and management consultant Albert Humphrey developed the SWOT analysis framework, which is now often used in universities and businesses worldwide.

-- Opportunities and threats: Is there any external opportunity you aren’t already taking advantage of?
-For example, if you’re a real estate lawyer and mortgage rates have recently dipped, you could be changing up your marketing efforts and reaching a new group of potential clients who previously would not consider getting a mortgage.
-Then, determine what external factors are threatening your law firm’s success.
-For example, the recession has resulted in some lawyers getting furloughed or enduring pay cuts.
-This may mean some law firms will be short- staffed in the next few months.
+- Opportunities and threats: Identify and list any external opportunities you aren’t already taking advantage of.
+For example, if you’re a property lawyer and mortgage rates have recently dipped, you could be changing up your marketing efforts and reaching a new group of potential clients who previously would not consider getting a mortgage.
+Having established the opportunities available, determine what external factors are threatening your law firm’s success.
+For example, whilst some law firms view AI as an opportunity, others view it as a threat.
+It might be both!
+AI, used by other law firms to gain efficiencies could give them a competitive advantage over your law firm.

 Here are some key areas of your law firm’s business to examine when working on a law firm SWOT analysis: